Treats moderate to severe pain. Belongs to a class of drugs called narcotic pain relievers (analgesics).

 Warnings While Using This Medicine

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, low blood pressure, an underactive thyroid, Addison's disease, gallbladder problems, inflammatory bowel disease, pancreas problems, an enlarged prostate, problems with urination, or stomach problems.
-Tell your doctor if you have a low blood volume, cancer, depression, mental problems, severe scoliosis, or a history of head injury, brain tumor, or seizures.
-Tell your doctor if you have a history of drug or alcohol abuse.
+Tell your doctor if you have a head injury, kyphoscoliosis (curvature of the spine with breathing problems), or a history of seizures.
+Tell your doctor if you have a history of a mental illness or history of drug or alcohol abuse.

 - Tell your doctor if you have any kind of breathing problem, such as chronic obstructive pulmonary disease (COPD), cor pulmonale, hypoxia or hypercapnia (low oxygen or high carbon dioxide level in your blood), or hypoventilation (breathing too slowly).